sagemath/trac_to_gh/Issue 7450.md

 # Issue 7450: implement is_prime() for ideals

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7450

 Original creator: AlexGhitza